 U.S. Skier Wins The Crowd, Even As He Loses The Race In Austria

-"Missed it by that much" — that could have been the simple explanation after American skier Robby Kelley lost control just before the finish line in a slalom race in the Alps last night.
+"Missed it by that much" — that could have been the simple explanation after American skier Robby Kelley lost control just before the finish line in a slalom race in the Alps in Austria on Tuesday night.
 But after Kelley crashed, thousands of people cheered him on as he hiked back up the hill to finish his run.

 "I just want to cross the finish line every time I go," Kelley said after the race, in comments relayed by the U.S. Ski Team.
 "I basically always hike.
 It's something I've always done.
 My parents told me to never give up, so I wanted to cross that finish line."